Hunter Biden

-Early life
+Early life and education

 Robert Hunter Biden was born on February 4, 1970, in Wilmington, Delaware.
 He is the second son of Neilia Biden (née Hunter) and Joe Biden.
-Hunter Biden's mother and younger sister Naomi were killed in an automobile crash on December 18, 1972.
+His mother and younger sister Naomi died in an automobile crash on December 18, 1972.
 Biden and his older brother Beau were also seriously injured but survived.
 Beau suffered multiple broken bones while Hunter sustained a fractured skull and severe traumatic brain injuries.
-Both spent several months in the hospital, when their father was sworn into the U.S. Senate in January 1973.
-Hunter and Beau later encouraged their father to marry again, and Jill Jacobs became their stepmother in 1977.
+Both spent several months in the hospital, during which time their father was sworn into the U.S. Senate in January 1973.
+Hunter and Beau later encouraged their father to marry again, and Jill Jacobs Stevenson became their stepmother in 1977.
 Biden's half-sister Ashley was born in 1981.

-Like his father and brother, Biden attended Catholic high school Archmere Academy in Claymont, Delaware.
+Like his father and brother, Biden attended the Catholic high school Archmere Academy in Claymont, Delaware.
 He graduated with a Bachelor of Arts degree in history from Georgetown University in 1992.
 During the year after he graduated from college, he served as a Jesuit volunteer at a church in Portland, Oregon, and met Kathleen Buhle, whom he married in 1993.
-After attending Georgetown University Law Center for one year, he transferred to Yale Law School and graduated in 1996.
+After attending the Georgetown University Law Center for one year, he transferred to Yale Law School and graduated in 1996.